 - Organizational Practices

 As HEOR plays an ever-greater role in helping to inform healthcare decisions, ISPOR leveraged the thought leadership of its member experts to provide direction on where the field is heading in what is a rapidly changing healthcare marketplace.
-ISPOR’s Top 10 HEOR Trends is the inaugural publication for this initiative.
+The new ISPOR 2020 Top 10 HEOR Trends is the second annual publication for this initiative.

 Health Technology Assessment